Breadcrumbs

 Restrict CSS styles to specific article pages

 Sometimes it is necessary to change the CSS styling for specific article pages only.
-Using a unique ID provided with each article in your site, you can control on which pages exactly your styles apply.
+Using the Confluence content ID, you can control on which pages exactly your styles apply.

-, you can restrict the scope of your code.
+Using your content ID, you can restrict the scope of your styles.

 Example: